NZAEE Submission on Proposal to Replace NCEA

 How to Submit your own feedback:

 Visit the consultation page, and engage with the material provided.
-If you don’t have much time, you can use our NZAEE feedback as a guide and/or use the tools provided by PPTA.
+You’re welcome to use our NZAEE feedback as a guide (see full text below) and/or use the tools provided by PPTA.

 We recommend emailing your feedback to: nceaconsultation@education.govt.nz